STCaser/STCase/README.md

 **mclust_fixed_n=3_SCC_types.txt:** A file that stores the clustering results via the mclust method.

 **mclust_fixed_n=3_spatial_SCC.png:** Spatial visualization of the clustering results by mclust method.

+**leiden.txt:** A file of the results of the comparison between the groundtruth and the STCase results (leiden method) when setting the region-col-name parameter.
+If the wo-anno parameter is set, there is no result output.

+**mclust.txt:** A file of the results of the comparison between the groundtruth and the STCase results (mclust method) when setting the region-col-name parameter.
+If the wo-anno parameter is set, there is no result output.